-Figure 9 shows a summary of the time parameters, through a timeline representation for the wake deviation, the available wind power density and the thrust variations.
+Figure 9 shows a summary of the time parameters, through a timeline representation for the wake deviation, the available 310 wind power density and the thrust variations.
 The transient duration values are also shown in a parallel plot to facilitate the reading.
-From the analysis of the aforementioned parameters, several conclusions on the wake dynamics can be drawn.
-In general, the wake deviation transient (green timelines) has slightly shorter duration and starts later for the negative yaw

-- variation than for the positive one.
+Several conclusions on the wake dynamics can be drawn :

+- In general, the wake deviation transient (green timelines) has slightly shorter duration and starts later for the negative yaw variation than for the positive one.
 As explained in §5.1, a time delay between the start of the yaw manoeuvre and the wake deviation is expected since the wake deviation is observed at a certain downstream distance.
 Air mass needs time to travel from the upstream WT model to the downstream location of interest.
-This wake transport velocity, or advection velocity, is generally assessed as equal to the freestream velocity U{ref} (Trujillo et al. (2011)), but some previous studies also proposed a lower value due to the velocity deficit within the wake of $0.8U{ref}$ (Machefaux et al. (2015)) or an average between the freestream velocity - and the wake speed (Bossanyi (2018); Keck et al. (2014)).
-This information is checked through the ratio $\frac{U{adv}}{U{ref}}$ reported in Table 3.
-The ratio is presently close to 1 for a positive yaw manoeuvre, and around 0.8 for a negative yaw manoeuvre.
-A detailed analysis of timing parameters does not provide any evidence of a major effect of the porosity on the wake deviation behaviour.
+This wake transport velocity, or advection velocity, is generally assessed as equal to the freestream velocity U{ref} (Trujillo et al. (2011)), but some previous studies also proposed a lower value due to the velocity deficit within the wake of $0.8U{ref}$ (Machefaux et al. (2015)) or an average between the freestream velocity and the wake speed (Bossanyi (2018); Keck et al. (2014)).
+This information is checked through the ratio $\frac{U{adw}}{U{ref}}$ reported in Table 3.
+The ratio is presently close to 1 for a positive yaw manoeuvre. - A detailed analysis of timing parameters does not provide any evidence of a major effect of the porosity on the wake deviation behaviour.

 Concerning the cases of higher yaw manoeuvre speed, no particular impact of the yaw manoeuvre speed on the wake response is visible.
-Theoretically, the fitting coefficient $\tau {lag}$ lag (Tables 3 and 4) can be interpreted as a time delay before the transient starts.
-The relationship between this parameter and τ^{start} will be investigated in §5.4 together with the relation between c and the transient duration.